|Aadhaar Card Status||The best website for checking Aadhaar Card Status!|

-You can check the status of your Aadhaar enrolment online.
 To check your Aadhaar card status, you need the enrolment number, date and time.
 You can find these details on the acknowledgement/resident copy issued at the Aadhaar enrolment camp organized by the Unique Identification Authority of India (UIDAI).
-Please note that the original word Aadhaar has assumed many different spellings/variations over time - Aadhar, Adhar, and often replaced with the word UID.

 Disclaimer: This website is not affiliated with the Unique Identification Authority of India and does not reproduce/transmit/store in its database any content of Unique Identification Authority of India.
 For the official website, please visit http://www.uidai.gov.in.

 India Post is responsible for delivering your Aadhaar card at your door step.
-India Post provides the following facility for tracking your Aadhaar card dispatch status.
-If the UIDAI website shows your Aadhaar card status as generated or in transit to India Post, you can use the following tracking service to find the delivery status of your Aadhaar card.
+If the UIDAI website shows your Aadhaar card status as generated or in transit to India Post, you can track the delivery status of your Aadhaar card.
 You would need your enrolment number and enrolment date.

 Once you submit your Aadhaar enrolment form to an official at an Aadhaar enrolment camp, it takes a few weeks to a few months for Aadhaar enrolment processing.
 Your Aadhaar enrolment goes through several stages of processing before your Aadhaar card is delivered at your door step.
 Shown below are the nine stages.